Last Updated: 05.05.26

 They are tiled and vinyl.

-Vinyl are easy to install and highly slip resistant, however, they can look a little cold and industrial as they are often used in medical facilities and commercial properties.
+Vinyl is easy to install and highly slip-resistant; however, it can look a little cold and industrial as it is often used in medical facilities and commercial properties.

-Tiles offer a much wider choice but consider things such as slip resistance.
+Tiles offer a much wider choice, but consider factors such as slip-resistance ratings and grout maintenance.

 Waterproofing